ksassnowski/venture-docs/docs/usage/caveats-and-limitations.md

 ## Duplicate Jobs

-It is currently not supported to have multiple instances of the same job inside a workflow.
+Because of how Venture keeps track of dependencies, it is currently not supported to have multiple instances of the same job inside a workflow.
 So something like this is not possible

 ```php
 Workflow::define('Example workflow')